TheUnperfectArchive/online/dairy/careerltlife.md

 > “Humans can never be satisfied.”

 But I disagree.
-In my philosophy, I believe stable satisfaction — a peaceful and complete existence — is possible.
+In my philosophy, I believe stable satisfaction; a peaceful and complete existence is possible.
 It begins when we start asking:

 > “How much do we really know ourselves?”